-Because occupations involving physical labor dominate the local economy, Corcoran is generally considered to be a blue-collar town.
-53.13% of the Corcoran workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Corcoran is a city of farmers, fishers, or foresters, service providers, and sales and office workers.
-There are especially a lot of people living in Corcoran who work in farm management occupations (22.43%), office and administrative support (9.46%), and sales jobs (6.77%).
+Corcoran is a blue-collar town, with 53.25% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Corcoran is a city of farmers, fishers, or foresters, service providers, and construction workers and builders.
+There are especially a lot of people living in Corcoran who work in farm management occupations (23.52%), office and administrative support (8.76%), and sales jobs (6.35%).

 Corcoran is an extremely ethnically-diverse city.
 The people who call Corcoran home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Corcoran, accounting for 65.01% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Corcoran residents report their race to be White, followed by Black or African-American.
-Corcoran also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 63.15% of the city’s residents.
-Important ancestries of people in Corcoran include German, English, Italian, and French .
+Important ancestries of people in Corcoran include German, English, Italian, and Scottish.

-The most common language spoken in Corcoran is English.
-Other important languages spoken here include Spanish and Indic languages.
+The most common language spoken in Corcoran is Spanish.
+Other important languages spoken here include English and Indic languages.